You already know that phone banking is an effective way to connect with voters, especially during elections.

 Step 1: Rent a number from the ’Number’ tab from your CallHub Dashboard for the campaign or use an existing number.
 This will be the caller ID for your campaign, meaning your contacts will see this number when they receive your call.

-Step 2: Your voter list imported from VoteBuilder gets added as a phonebook on CallHub.
-You can edit each contact in your phonebook anytime by clicking the pencil icon at the right-hand corner of every row.
+Step 2: Your voter list imported from VoteBuilder gets added as a contact list on CallHub.
+You can edit each contact in your contact list anytime by clicking the pencil icon at the right-hand corner of every row.

 Step 3: Create a Call Center campaign from your Dashboard.